-At Congregation Beth Shalom, we observe all of the Jewish holidays, as well as Shabbat.
-On the average, we hold Friday night kabbalat shabbat services two Fridays a month, and Saturday morning service one Saturday (usually the first Shabbat) of the month.
-One Friday night service per month is followed by a catered shabbat dinner.
-Our worship is joyful and meaningful, seeking to create connections with one another and with divinity.
-The style is partly Reform, partly Renewal, partly Chasidic, partly Conservative (especially on Saturday mornings), and fully ours.
-The prayers in our services are a mixture of Hebrew and English and transliteration is always provided for Hebrew prayers.
-We are blessed to have several talented musicians in our community whose presence and participation enhances our worship experience.
+At Congregation Beth Shalom, we observe all of the major Jewish holidays, as well as Shabbat.
+On average, we hold Friday night Shabbat services twice a month, followed by either an oneg or potluck dinner.
+Our worship is joyful and meaningful, seeking to create connections with one another and with holiness.
+We welcome Jews from all backgrounds, as well as those interested in Judaism.
+For services, we draw from a broad spectrum of Jewish tradition, identifying with the Reform movement and incorporating elements from the Conservative movement, with music ranging from traditional nusach to contemporary melodies.
+The prayers in our services are a mixture of Hebrew and English with transliteration always provided for Hebrew prayers.
+We are blessed to have talented musicians in our community whose presence and participation enhances our worship experience.

-We offer a full range of life cycle observances.
-They include brit milah (bris) (with member physicians serving as mohel) and baby namings, consecration (marking the beginning of Jewish education) for children beginning kindergarten, bar/bat mitzvah, weddings, special commemorations such as special anniversaries or birthdays, adult bar/bat mitzvah, and end of life rituals, including vidui, tahara, funerals, and memorial services.
-Rabbi Ed also offers those wishing to convert to Judaism opportunities to study towards becoming Jewish, and to those wishing to take on the status of ger toshav (non-Jews who are fully part of the community) a ceremony to acknowledge this status.
-Please contact Rabbi Ed to discuss your needs in this area.
+We offer pastoral care and a full range of life cycle observances.
+The latter include brit milah (bris) (with physicians serving as mohel and Rabbi offering prayers) and baby namings, consecration (marking the beginning of Jewish education) for children beginning in kindergarten, Bar/Bat Mitzvah, weddings, special commemorations such as anniversaries, retirement, divorce, or birthdays, adult Bar/Bat Mitzvah, and end of life rituals, including vidui, tahara, funerals, unveilings, and memorial services.
+We offer those wishing to convert to Judaism opportunities to study towards becoming Jewish, and to those wishing to take on the status of ger toshav (non-Jews who are fully part of the community) a ceremony to acknowledge this status.